top of page

 BSc (Biology), UVic

-Prior to the start of my doctorate, I spent a decade working and volunteering in wildlife ecology research and conservation programs in Canada and to a lesser extent East Africa.
-My experiences as student, collaborator and educator have advanced a passion for teaching and conducting participatory research that empowers community-created solutions to complex conservation challenges.
+Prior to my doctorate, I spent a decade in ecological research, restoration and conservation programmes in Canada and East Africa.
+As a student, collaborator, and educator, I advanced a passion for teaching and interdisciplinary research that empowers community-driven solutions to resolve complex conservation challenges.

 © 2035 by The Art of Food.
 Powered and secured by Wix